 The University of Edinburgh is committed to equality of opportunity for all its staff and students, and promotes a culture of inclusively.
 It has a range of policies and procedures in place to provide a workplace that embraces diversity and is free from any potential bias.
-More details can be found via the Equality and Diversity Home Page at: www.ed.ac.uk/equalitydiversity
+More details can be found on our dedicated Equality and Diversity webpages.